NOAA-EMC/NCEPLIBS-bufr/README.md

 Installation of the library and utilities will be under ./install

+## What is Built and Installed

+The NCEPLIBS-bufr library is built in several different ways.
+All are installed.

+Three different type size combinations are supported, set with compiler flags in the CMake build, for Intel and GNU compilers:

+- "4" = 4-byte integers and 4-byte reals
+- "8" = 8-byte integers and 8-byte reals
+- "d" = 4-byte integers and 8-byte reals (sort of a hybrid)

+In addition, NCEPLIBS-bufr can build with internally static or internally dynamic array allocation.
+The build of the library which internally uses dynamic allocations has a _DA suffix.

 ## Disclaimer

 The United States Department of Commerce (DOC) GitHub project code is